Billy Beldham: Other teams and matches

 Another curiosity team was "The Bs", formed on occasion between 1805 and 1832.
 Beldham played for the Bs four times.
-One of these was the famous match at Lord's Old Ground on 12–14 June 1810 when the Bs played an England XI.
+One of these was the famous match at Lord's Old Ground on 12–14 June 1810 when the Bs played England.
 The Bs included Beldham, Beauclerk and E. H. Budd but, on this occasion, they had only nine players whose name began with B. Needing two more players, they were joined by John Wells and James Lawrell as given men.
 According to Haygarth, Lawrell could only have played for the Bs because he had backed them: "certainly not for his excellence as a cricketer, as in the case of Wells".

 The Bs batted first and struggled to make 137.
 Beldham was bowled by William Lambert for 0.
 Beauclerk with 41 and Budd with 27 were the top scorers.
 England's batsmen also battled to score and Beldham held four catches as they were dismissed for 100.
 With a lead of 37 in very difficult conditions, the Bs were in a relatively good position and a second innings total of over 100 might have won the match.
 That did not happen because the Bs were all out for 6.
 Five of their runs were scored by Wells (4) and Lawrell (1); only one B, Samuel Bridger, scored a run, though John Bentley was the not out batsman.
 There were only three scoring shots because Wells hit a boundary.
 Beldham and Beauclerk were both bowled by John Hammond and Budd was absent injured.
 Hammond dismissed at least six of the nine batsmen who were out, including five bowled.
 There can have been no certainty that England would score the 44 runs needed to win, and they soon lost their first four wickets, but Robert Robinson scored 23 not out to see them through.
-The Bs total of 6 is sometimes referenced as the world record for the lowest innings total in first-class cricket, although the match was played long before the official commencement of first-class cricket and is not recognised by Wisden among others.
+The Bs total of 6 is sometimes referenced as the world record for the lowest innings total in important cricket, although the match was played long before the official commencement of important cricket and is not recognised by Wisden among others.
 It was the sixth and last time that Beldham was, as far as is known, dismissed for a pair.